rheachandok/DL_Final_Proj/README.md

 <img src="assets/two_rooms.png" alt="Alt Text" width="500"/>

 ### Task
-Your task is to implement train a JEPA architecture on dataset of 2.5M frames of exploratory trajectories collected from an agent in an environment with two rooms.
+Your task is to implement and train a JEPA architecture on a dataset of 2.5M frames of exploratory trajectories (see images above).
 Then, your model will be evaluated based on how well the predicted representations will capture the true (x, y) coordinate of the agent.

 Here are the constraints:
 * It has to be a JEPA architecture - namely you have to train it by minimizing the distance between predictions and targets in the *representation space*, while preventing collapse.
 * You can try various methods of preventing collapse, **except** image reconstruction.
 That is - you cannot reconstruct target images as a part of your objective, such as in the case of [MAE](https://arxiv.org/pdf/2111.06377).
-* You have to rely only on the provided data in folder `/train`.
+* You have to rely only on the provided data in folder `/scratch/DL24FA/train`.
 However you are allowed to apply image augmentation.

 ### Evaluation